shoepaladin/statanomics/README.md

 # statanomics
+23oct2021
+***
 Here is a one-stop shop of:
+1. teaching material for scientists interested in learning more about causal inference
-1. causal inference models to estimate average treatment effects (ATE/ATET);
+2. causal inference models to estimate average treatment effects (ATE/ATET);
-2. causal inference models to estimate Heterogeneous Treatment Effects (HTE); and
+3. causal inference models to estimate Heterogeneous Treatment Effects (HTE);
-3. diagnostics for assess underlying assumptions needed for causal inference following the Neyman-Rubin's Potential Outcomes model.
+4. diagnostics for assess underlying assumptions needed for causal inference following the Neyman-Rubin's Potential Outcomes model.

 The API and syntaxes are centralized, so you can swap one model for another just by changing the functional call!

 ## causal_inference_cc
 Causal Inference Crash Course which is a series of slides/presentations that covers the basics of causal inference.
 The audience is a scientist interested in learning about causal inference.
 This is a WiP series.
 As of Oct-2021, this presentation covers the foundations, matching-based models, and inference properties of matching-based models.